 While portals can automate many processes in support of compliance goals, they don’t replace the need for human oversight.

-Define clear roles between automated decisions and human checks and approvals.
+- Define clear roles between automated decisions and human checks for approvals.

-This balanced approach leverages technology for efficiency while maintaining human judgement and accountability that effective compliance requires.
+This balanced approach uses technology for efficiency while maintaining human judgement and accountability that effective compliance demands.

 Benefits of Portals for Compliance Management